 - Materials and Supplies -- Expect your contractor's estimate to include the drywall, fasteners (drywall screws), and joint compound.
 In addition, he will furnish tools and equipment such as mud mixers, finishing knives, and the like.

-- Labor -- Labor costs include both hanging and finishing (mudding, taping, and sanding) drywall.
+- Labor -- Labor costs include both hanging and finishing (mudding, taping, and sanding) drywall panels.
 Removal of old drywall, insulation, skim coating and surface texturing, and painting are all usually extra.
 Drywall installation is a project that requires a good deal of skill, as well as specialized tools, and is not for the amateur DIYer.

-- Cleanup -- Installing drywall tends to be a very dusty, messy project.
+- Cleanup -- Installing drywall sheets tends to be a very dusty, messy project.
 Be sure to discuss cleanup costs before you sign a contract with your installer.

 - Estimate -- The initial estimate for a larger drywall job, which may include onsite inspection and measurement, is often free.